WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 A recent, more concrete, endeavor of the group has been to write a specification for handling digital licensing of intellectual property on immutable ledgers.
-It's an effort to transform the implementation-agnostic [Rights Reference Model](http://doi.org/10.1000/284) of the [Linked Content Coalition](http://www.linkedcontentcoalition.org/index.php) into a free and open guideline, outlining technologies that could be leveraged for implementation as well as structuration on how canonicalize an easily approachable specification for all involved parties (creators, rights holders, consumers, developers, ...).
+It's an effort to transform the implementation-agnostic [Rights Reference Model](http://doi.org/10.1000/284) of the [Linked Content Coalition](http://www.linkedcontentcoalition.org/index.php) into a free and open guideline.
+It outlines technologies that could be leveraged for implementation as well as structuration on how canonicalize an easily approachable specification for all involved parties (creators, rights holders, consumers, developers, ...).
 The protocol is ought to be technology-opinionated, while being ledger-agnostic.